Introduction to WFI Imaging Data

 Introduction

-This handbook provides detailed information on the calibration, retrieval, format, and use of data from the Roman Space Telescope Wide Field Instrument (WFI).
+This handbook provides detailed information on the retrieval, format, calibration, and use of the imaging data from the Roman Space Telescope Wide Field Instrument (WFI).
 Additional information on the design and performance of the WFI, including topics related to anomalies and calibration effects, may be found in the WFI Instrumentation User Guides.

 Information related specifically to the WFI spectroscopic mode (e.g., wavelength/flux calibration, 1-D extraction) or high-level microlensing exoplanet science will be maintained by the Science Support Center at IPAC.